lsst-ts/ts_mtaos/doc/closed-loop/analysis.rst

 -------------------

 The integral reset (due to ``comp_dof_idx`` set/restore) prevents the controller from accumulating correction for persistent biases.
-If biases exist (imperfect LUTs, unmodeled thermal effects), the proportional term can only reduce them by the ``kp`` fraction per iteration — never reaching zero.
+If biases exist (imperfect LUTs, unmodeled thermal effects), the proportional term can only reduce them by the ``kp`` fraction per iteration, never reaching zero.

 Whether this is a practical limitation depends on: